krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==
+= 2022.09.07    - version 2.1.0 =
+* Feature       - Adds support for Nets Easy unscheduled subscriptions.
+Can only be activated via filter nets_easy_subscription_type for now.
+* Fix           - Fix bug not possible to update recurring token from subscriptions page.
+* Fix           - Use get_date_paid in thank you page (instead of order status) to determine if confirm order process should be triggered.

 = 2022.07.27    - version 2.0.7 =
 * Fix           - Fixed an issue where if a scheduled subscription failed to renew would result in a fatal error.